mycozycloud/cozy-realtime-adapter/README.md

 # About Cozy

-Cozy Notes is suited to be deployed on the Cozy platform.
+Cozy Realtime Adapter is a tools to ease development of Cozy Applications.
 Cozy is the personal server for everyone.
 It allows you to install your every day web applications easily on your server, a single place you control.
 This means you can manage efficiently your data while protecting your privacy without technical skills.

 More informations and hosting services on: https://cozycloud.cc